 - Artifact Registry.
-CI systems and Packer produce production worthy artifacts.
+CI systems and Packer produce production-worthy artifacts.
 These artifacts need to be versioned and stored so that they can be deployed.
 Feature rich registries like Artifactory can be used, or simpler solutions like an AWS S3 bucket can work depending on the needs of an organization.

 - Monitoring.
-Monitoring is a rich space, that includes centralized logging (Splunk, ELK), telemetry (Datadog, InfluxDB), Application Performance Monitoring (NewRelic, AppDynamics), tracing (ZipKin), and more.
+Monitoring is a rich space that includes centralized logging (Splunk, ELK), telemetry (Datadog, InfluxDB), application performance monitoring (NewRelic, AppDynamics), tracing (ZipKin), and more.
 Applications usually integrate with these systems and stream data to them.
-These systems are used to diagnose any issues and trigger alerting systems when service level objectives (SLO) are compromised.
+These systems are used to diagnose any issues and trigger alerting systems when service-level objectives (SLO) are compromised.

 Where to start

-consul-templateto begin integration with downstream services.
+consul-template to begin integration with downstream services.

 » Identifying the Value

-We have discussed the various challenges in application delivery, along with the principles HashiCorp applies in solving them, but often the value in our approach is implicit.
+We have discussed the various challenges of application delivery, along with the principles HashiCorp applies in solving them, but often the value in our approach is implicit.
 There are several tangible and intangible values, including:

-- Empowering Developer, Operator, and Security Teams.
 Delineating the application delivery challenge into the sub-problems and using tools instead of tickets to coordinate between teams provides individuals more autonomy via self-service for developers and a decoupling of concerns for operators and security teams.